cesarvr/Openshift/README.md

 To make it work is necessary just to modify the [pom.xml](https://github.com/cesarvr/Spring-Boot/blob/master/pom.xml#L23) and add Tomcat as the embedded servlet container and we need to tell maven that we want to build a [WAR](https://github.com/cesarvr/Spring-Boot/blob/master/pom.xml#L10) file.

-If your project is store in a git repo in the cloud you can use the Openshift console:
+If your project is store in a git repository in the cloud you can use the OpenShift console:

 ![Deploying Java](https://raw.githubusercontent.com/cesarvr/Spring-Boot/master/docs/hello.gif)